JOHN OLIVER CODE OF CONDUCT

 Administrators will consider many factors including the age and maturity of the student, social capacity, learning needs and prior related events when determining consequences for actions that violate the Code of Conduct.
 It is expected that as students move through the grades, they will develop increasing personal responsibility and self-discipline.

 Disciplinary action, wherever possible, is restorative, rather than punitive.
 Other possible consequences may result in disciplinary record, suspension, transfer, or a combination of these consequences.
+Repetitive or severe unacceptable behaviour may result in increased severity of subsequent disciplinary action.
 Special considerations may apply to students with special needs that are unable to comply with the Code of Conduct due to an intellectual, physical, sensory, emotional, or behavioral nature.

 Suspensions may be for the following reasons: